Near-Humans, Cloned Monkeys, & CRISPR Babies: Productive Uncertainty in China's Quest for Biosecurity

 Anthropological inquiry enhances STS (science, technology, and society studies) by analyzing the diversity of contexts and perspectives that participate in contemporary knowledge-making processes.
 The focal point for the discipline concerns how values and beliefs about being human mutate and what modes of living and forms of life modernity subsequently puts at stake.
 Reflexive ethnographic research illuminates how specific cases and contingent circumstances connect to big questions and situated practices contribute to globalized change.
 Ong's approach has always been poised at the intersections of particularity and globality, difference and interconnectivity, human and nonhuman, and stability and uncertainty.
 Such a vantage point analyzes how Asia's emerging biomedical sites productively engage and transform contemporary science through a process of de- and recontextualization, thus making it cosmopolitan.

-Advanced graduate students and junior faculty in the social sciences are invited to apply.
-Applicants must be affiliated with one of the member institutions of the College and University Fund for the Social Sciences.
-Please submit a single PDF document containing your CV and a one-page description of your work discussing how it aligns with the seminar theme and Professor Ong’s scholarship more broadly.
-Submissions should be emailed to CUF@ssrc.org by August 24, with the subject line “SSRC Fellow Ong Seminar Application.”
-Our program staff will contact you with the results of your application no later than September 10.
+Advanced graduate students and junior faculty in the social sciences are invited to attend.
+Attendees must be affiliated with one of the member institutions of the College and University Fund for the Social Sciences.
+Please RSVP to CUF@ssrc.org, with the subject line “SSRC Fellow Ong Seminar.”
+Our program staff will contact you with the Zoom details for the seminar.
 For more information, please contact us at CUF@ssrc.org.

 About Aihwa Ong

-Aihwa Ong is professor and Robert H. Lowie Distinguished Chair in Anthropology at the University of California, Berkeley, where she is the chair of the Center of Southeast Asian Studies.
+Aihwa Ong is professor of anthropology at the University of California, Berkeley.
 She is a member of the Science Council of the International Panel on Social Progress.
 Ong has published on a range of topics including the anthropology of labor, governance, sovereignty, cities, citizenship, life sciences, and experimental art in the Asia-Pacific.
 She has lectured internationally and been invited to the World Economic Forum.
 Her awards include grants from the MacArthur Foundation and the National Science Foundation, and some book prizes.
 Ong is the author of five works: Fungible Life: Experiment in the Asian City of Life (2016); Neoliberalism as Exception: Mutations in Citizenship and Sovereignty (2006); Buddha Is Hiding: Refugees, Citizenship, the New America (2003); Flexible Citizenship: The Cultural Logics of Transnationality (1999); and Spirits of Resistance and Capitalist Discipline: Factory Women in Malaysia (1986).